Luxury Home Linked to Black Coffee’s Elite Neighbourhood Listed for R175 Million in Clifton

 Billionaires and luxury buyers on Nettleton Road

-Nettleton Road, with fewer than 30 homes, has been drawing in high-profile buyers.
+Nettleton Road, has been drawing in high-profile buyers.
 According to Billionaires Africa, these are some of the billionaires who live on the most expensive street in South Africa:

-Mining mogul Solly Soka Madibela, known as MySol, reportedly purchased a R220 million villa on Cape Town’s Nettleton Road.
+Mining mogul Solly Soka Madibela, known as MySol, reportedly purchased a million rand villa on Cape Town’s Nettleton Road.

-DJ Black Coffee, who previously made headlines after acquiring a R157 million property in the area through his company Little Ark Holdings.
+DJ Black Coffee previously made headlines after acquiring a property in the area for R175.5 million.
+Lance Cohen sold the property to the DJ.
 The architect-designed home, known as “The Pentagon,” set a record at the time for one of South Africa’s most expensive residential deals.

 Clare Wiese, daughter of billionaire Christo Wiese, who bought a R90 million home in 2016, and architect Stefan Antoni of SAOTA, whose design work has helped define the street’s distinctive glass-and-concrete aesthetic.